CSVAD/sam/reflections/week1/cybernetics_art and_ideas_JasiaReichardt.md

 - transformation of images

 Instrument of democracy?
-Abraham MOles dismisses the authenticity of a work of art ..
+Abraham Moles dismisses the authenticity of a work of art ..

 foreigners, computers and poets = unexpected linguistic associations

+## Response

+Reichardt's first statement is very compelling to me.

+> One thing that foreigners, computers and poets have in common is that they make unexpected linguistic associations.

+As a foreigner, I often found that unintended feature shameful.